joeysumi/Prometheus-F3-Puget-Sound/README.md

 ## !!
 Important !!
 * Currently this code is written to work on AWS Lambda (hence the file `lambda_function.py`) but it could be modified to work with another service fairly easily.
+* Modify the `configuration.py` file to make any modifications to the functionality of the app.